 - Take a multi vitamin and vitamin B12 daily.

-If you’re used to eating a lot of meat or processed foods with potatoes on the side for example, in order to become vegan in a healthy way, you’ll need to reframe your perception of what a meal is.
+If you’re used to eating a lot of meat or processed foods with potatoes on the side for example, in order to become vegan in a healthy way, you’ll need to reframe your whole meal plans.

 Eating Vegan Processed Foods to Replace Meat

 Avoid just substituting your favourite meat meals with their processed vegan equivalent.
-Not only are these products much more expensive than their meat counterparts, they aren’t the most healthy way forward.
+Not only are they much more expensive than their meat counterparts, they aren’t the most healthy way forward and they tend to be high in refined sugars, salt and sometimes, fat, as well as often having a long list of unnatural ingredients.

-That doesn’t mean you can never enjoy them though, and coming from a high meat low-veg diet means it can come in handy to have a few of these products up your sleeve.
+That doesn’t mean you can never enjoy them though, and coming from a high meat low-veg diet means it can be handy to have a few of these products up your sleeve.

 Treat it like a weaning period.
 Use the processed foods as a transitioning tool rather than seeing them as your end-goal.